serverfarmer/sf-backup/README.md

 This is how Server Farmer treats them:

-1. LXC is a normal, active platforms, on which Server Farmer can be installed and used, similar to any other virtual/physical machine - however:
+1. LXC is a normal, active platform, on which Server Farmer can be installed and used, similar to any other virtual/physical machine - however:
 - backup of local directories on LXC is skipped
 - local databases are still backed up
-- parent host detects `/var/lib/lxc` subdirectories as source directories to backup (each container goes to separate archive)
+- parent host detects subdirectories of `/var/lib/lxc` directory as source directories to backup (each container is backed up to separate archive)
 - LXC hosts are not registered to *backup collector* - instead, backup collector pulls backups of the whole containers from parent host

 2. Docker and OpenVZ containers are supported as passive containers (`sf-execute` command on *farm manager* can execute commands on them, but installing Server Farmer on them is unsupported.
-These types of containers are backed up as a whole `/var/lib/docker` or `/var/lib/vz` directory.
+These types of containers are backed up as a whole `/var/lib/docker` or `/var/lib/vz` directory (all containers in single archive).

 3. Other types of containers (Xen PV, nspawn, linux-vserver etc.) are unsupported and backed as a whole local directory.